-Content remodelling: I renamed and reorganized the filters so users could understand them quickly.
+Content Remodeling: I renamed and reorganized the filters so users could understand them quickly.

 High-Fi Prototype: I created a prototype to communicate the user interactions to internal stakeholders.

-Design System: Lastly, I developed a design system on Zeplin to communicate the specs of the design to the front-end engineer for visual consistency.
+Design system: Lastly, I developed a basic design system on Zeplin to communicate the specs of the design to the front-end engineer for visual consistency.

 • Recruiting end users for a B2B product is far more difficult than a B2C product because they have limited availability.